Who is a Transfer Applicant

 - Pay the non-refundable application fee of $45

 - Submit official transcripts from all college or post-secondary institutions currently and previously attended. (transcripts from foreign institution must be translated by an approved evaluation agency.
-See Transfer Evaluation)
+(See How Credits Transfer)

 - Submit your final high school transcript with graduation date, or GED test results from the state of issue as proof of graduation or equivalent.
 (If you will transfer with an earned Associate or Bachelor degree your high school/GED results are not required).